 The Lethbridge & District Humane Society receives no regular government or tax dollars – our services are possible only because of the generosity of the people who care.
 A tax receipt will be issued for all monetary donations and in some cases donations in kind.
 If you wish your donation to be used in a certain way please contact the Humane Society Manager for more information.
-You can send e-transfers to email@example.com.
+You can send e-transfers to firstname.lastname@example.org.
+If you require a tax receipt, please include your full address including postal code so one can be mailed to you.

 You can plan today to give gifts to the Lethbridge and District Humane Society in the future.
 If you are looking for ways to continue to show your support for animals in need in the community, future gift planning can be a simple and straight forward way to: